 In April 2015, John jumped on the Trump Train to help elect the future 45th President of the United States, Donald J. Trump.
 Seeing few resources in his local party to promote Trump’s message, at 19, John bought Trump signs with his own money and installed them for all to see.
 In 2017, John activated grassroots communities to successfully stop billionaire Michael Bloomberg’s Santa Fe sugar tax proposal, which would have punished low-income families.

-After his internship at the U.S. Senate, John worked alongside the Trump Administration, coordinating with global stakeholders in Chevron’s Government Affairs office, where he championed natural gas and oil as a valuable and reliable energy source for our stat and our country.
+After his internship at the U.S. Senate, John worked alongside the Trump Administration, coordinating with global stakeholders in Chevron’s government affairs office, where he championed natural gas and oil as a valuable and reliable energy source for our stat and our country.

-Later on, John helped defeat radical anti-life legislation as a Manager at the leading pro-life legal group, Americans United for Life, then becoming the PAC Manager for one of President Trump’s greatest independent ally organizations, The Committee to Defend the President.
+Later in his career, John helped defeat radical anti-life legislation as a manager at the leading pro-life legal group, Americans United for Life, then becoming the PAC Manager for one of President Trump’s greatest independent ally organizations, The Committee to Defend the President.

 In 2019, John was integral in the defeat of the anti-life abortion up-to-birth and infanticide bill in the New Mexico Legislature, HB-51.
-On weekends, John volunteers as a pro-life sidewalk counselor in front of Planned Parenthood, helping women access life-affirming health care options that don’t require ending the lives of their unborn children.
+On weekends, John volunteers as a pro-life sidewalk counselor in front of Planned Parenthood, helping women access life-affirming health care options.

-While working to help re-elect President Trump, John kept a sharp eye on New Mexico’s political landscape and informed voters on conservative news through his former initiative, NM Politics with John Block.
-John went face-to-face with former Planned Parenthood worker, Rep. Xochitl Torres Small, challenging her on her refusal to sign onto a bipartisan bill that would protect infant survivors of botched abortions.
+While working to help re-elect President Trump, John kept a sharp eye on New Mexico’s political landscape and informed voters on conservative news.
+John went face-to-face with former Planned Parenthood worker and now-former Rep. Xochitl Torres Small, challenging her on her refusal to sign onto a bipartisan bill that would protect infant survivors of botched abortions.

-In 2020, John launched one of New Mexico’s leading conservative news sources, the Piñon Post, which now reaches thousands of New Mexicans across our great state.
+In 2020, John launched New Mexico’s leading digital conservative news sources, the Piñon Post, which now reaches tens of thousands of New Mexicans across our great state.
 He continues to fight for our values around Alamogordo at the local APS School Board, City Commission, and County Commission meetings and has stood up for the interests our community cares about.